TheMohdSuhail/ReactLearning/learn/Notes.md

 You can use the useCallback Hook to preserve a function across re-renders.
 This will prevent unnecessary re-renders when a parent component recreates a function.
 By the end of this step, you’ll be able to prevent re-renders using the useCallback Hook.

-In this step, you preserved functions across re-renders using the useCallbac k Hook.
+In this step, you preserved functions across re-renders using the useCallback Hook.
 You also learned how those functions will retain equality when compared as props or dependencies in a Hook.

+### How to Deploy a React Application with Nginx on Ubuntu 20.04

+You can quickly deploy React applications to a server using the default Create React App build tool.
+The build script compiles the application into a single directory containing all of the JavaScript code, images, styles, and HTML files.
+With the assets in a single location, you can deploy to a web server with minimal configuration.
+In this tutorial, you’ll deploy a React application on your local machine to an Ubuntu 20.04 server running Nginx.
+You’ll build an application using Create React App, use an Nginx config file to determine where to deploy files, and securely copy the build directory and its contents to the server.
+By the end of this tutorial, you’ll be able to build and deploy a React application.

+Step 1 — Creating a React Project
+In this step, you’ll create an application using Create React App and build a deployable version of the boilerplate app.

+Now that you have a project that runs successfully in a browser, you need to create a production build.
+Run the create-react-app build script with the
+following:
+npm run build
+This command will compile the JavaScript and assets into the build directory.
+When the command finishes, you will receive some output with data about your build.
+Notice that the filenames include a hash, so your output will be slightly different: